alvaromf2002-cpu/metair/README.md

 # MétAir

 This repository contains the deliverable of the **MétAir** project, developed as part of the **Data Engineering** module of the *Data & Decision Sciences Major* at **ISAE-SUPAERO**.
-The project aims to design an **ETL (Extract, Transform, Load)** pipeline capable of extracting real-time flight data from the **OpenSky Network API**, processing it to estimate high-altitude wind conditions, and storing the results in a structured database.
+The project aims to design an **ETL (Extract, Transform, Load)** pipeline capable of extracting real-time flight data from the **ADS-B Exchange API**, processing it to estimate high-altitude wind conditions, and storing the results in a structured database.

 ## Repository Structure